dnovaes/ConsumerRightsSearcher/README.md

 $ pip install nlpnet
 ````

-Added elasticSearch to the project... but still testing.
-Soon ill release some info here.
+Added elasticSearch to the project... but still on testing.

 # WebSystem using Elastic Search
 -> with nodejs API to comunicate with the elasticsearch